Healthy Homes Assessment Twyford

 What We Do

-As building inspectors we are experts in all aspects involved in specialist house inspections.
-We are here to make sure you make the best choice when it comes to buying your next home.
+As building inspectors we are experts in all issues involved in expert house inspects.
+We are there to ensure you make the right choice when it comes to buying your next home.

-We value your money and conduct comprehensive checks to make sure you don’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the fun parts of buying or owning the home.
+We take your investment seriously, and undertake comprehensive examinations to ensure you don’t receive any expensive or unwelcome expenses, which means you are able to relax and focus on the exciting aspects of purchasing or owning an home.

-We specialise in a range of services to ensure you are fully informed about the condition of any property you may be contemplating buying or selling in addition to other services.
+We specialise in a range of services to make sure that you are completely informed of the condition of any property that you might be contemplating buying or selling and also other solutions.

-We not only cooperate with you, we also work with major clients, including bank branches, local councils, and insurance firms.
-They seem to appreciate the reassurance provided, by the data contained that we offer in our reports of building inspections.
+We don’t just collaborate with you, but we also work with major clients, including bank branches, local councils and insurance companies.
+Evidently they appreciate our peace of mind provided, by the data contained in our building inspection reports.

-With our systematic approach to inspecting your property and the most up-to-date software technology including digital photos imbedded into your Report, you are able to actually see any issues that may be discovered.
-Because of our comprehensive report, it is no wonder that we receive so many clients who recommend our service to family members and friends.
+Our systematic method of conducting your house inspection and the latest software technology that incorporates digital images into your report, you are able to actually see any issues that could be identified.
+Through our detailed report, it’s no wonder that we receive so many clients who recommend our service to family members and acquaintances.

 Comprehensive Building Reports